mollyic/MRI_qa/README.md

 # MRI Image Quality Assement Tool
-The simple MRI rating tool allows users to open MRI images in nifti format (nii.gz, nii) and provide a numerical rating that describes the impact of artifact on the image quality.
+The simple MRI rating tool allows users to iterate through nifti files based on a filename criteria and provide a numerical rating that describes the scan quality.
 It is possible to resume previous rating sessions using the tool.
-If a previous rating session is selected, only images that are yet to have a rating will be opened for review.
+If a previous rating session is selected, only images that are yet to have a rating will be opened for review and all images can be viewed a maximum of 3 times.

 # Installations

+## Python

+### Windows & Mac
 Here are the steps to install Python and add it to your system's PATH:

     Go to the official Python website at https://www.python.org/downloads/.
     Click on the "Download" button for the latest version of Python.
-    Choose the appropriate installer for your system.
-For Windows, choose the "Windows x86-64 executable installer" if you have a 64-bit system, or the "Windows x86 executable installer" if you have a 32-bit system.
-For macOS, choose the "macOS 64-bit installer" for the latest version of Python.
+    Choose the appropriate installer for your system based on your operating system (Windows: Windows x86-64 executable installer, macOS: macOS 64-bit installe)
-    Run the installer and follow the prompts to complete the installation process.
-When asked, make sure to select the option to "Add Python to PATH" so that Python can be easily accessed from the command prompt.
+    Run the installer and follow the prompts to complete the installation process, ensuring that you select "Add Python to PATH"
-    Once the installation is complete, open a new command prompt (Windows) or terminal (macOS/Linux) and type "python" to confirm that Python is installed and running.
-You should see the Python version number and a command prompt (">>>").
+    After the installation has finisihed, open a terminal window and enter "python" to test that it is callable from the terminal

-That's it!
-You now have Python installed on your system and can start using it to run scripts and applications.

-# install Python and add it to your path on Linux:
+# Linux:

     Open a terminal window on your Linux system.